 Thankfully, in recent decades, the rise of the internet has led to spaces where people can safely explore and share parts of themselves that would likely be considered taboo by offline friends and family.
 According to Sam Hughes, a Ph.D. student at the University of California, Santa Cruz, "People in kink communities report these communities as providing a space to combat loneliness, engage in creative play, receive and provide social support, and help dispel the internalized stigma around kink."

 Paraphile-friendly spaces also enable new opportunities for collaboration and activism, allowing paraphiles to make themselves more visible and speak out about support needs that aren't being met.
-As a result, many researchers and mental health professionals are starting to take greater notice of these underserved groups, and some professionals, especially those specializing in sexual health, are required to undergo basic training for treating people with paraphilias or paraphilic disorders.
+As a result, many researchers and mental health professionals are starting to take notice of these underserved groups, and some professionals, especially those specializing in sexual health, are now required to undergo basic training for treating people with paraphilias or paraphilic disorders.

-Paraphilia flag, created by Lecter
+Paraphilia flag, created by Lecter |

 Increased awareness from researchers is also leading to new discoveries about the roles paraphilias can play in a person's mental health.
 A 2021 study found that trauma survivors were using BDSM to recreate and recontextualize their experience in an environment where they have more control.
 This has led to a growing body of work investigating the potential therapeutic role of kink and other components of sexuality.